musukvl/article_resource-identification-in-terraform/README.md

 Proper resource identifiers also make your code maintainable and readable.

 The code examples in this article are based on Azure provider.
 But the same concepts are applicable for other providers.
-The link to code examples: https://github.com/musukvl/article-terraform-resource-identification
+The link to code examples: https://github.com/musukvl/article_resource-identification-in-terraform

 ## Resource identifier in case of single resource

-Let`s check the [simple example](https://github.com/musukvl/article-terraform-resource-identification/blob/master/001-basic-example/main.tf) of azure storage account created with Terraform and track resource identification on each level:
+Let's check the [simple example](https://github.com/musukvl/article_resource-identification-in-terraform/blob/master/001-basic-example/main.tf) of azure storage account created with Terraform and track resource identification on each level:

 Resource definition in .tf-file code level is: